rzurawicki/FISWebViewPreloader/README.md

 self.preloader = [FISWebViewPreloader new];
 ```

-Any time you need to create a pre-loaded `UIWebView` object, you can add your URL string to `FISWebViewPreloader`'s dictionary.
+Any time you need to create a pre-loaded `WKWebView` object, you can add your URL string to `FISWebViewPreloader`'s dictionary.

 ```Objective-C
 [self.preloader setURLString:@"http://www.google.com" forKey:@"Google"];